Perpetual-Altruism-Ltd/myNFT-Bridge/RELAY.md

    - An [infura](https://infura.io) account with IPFS enabled (projectId and projectSecret)
    - A bridge deployed on each universes you want to support with the wallet given before
    - A IOU enabled ERC721 contract on each of the IOU destination universes, deployed with the manipulator given before
-   - A MongoDb server running to hold the data of the relay

 Here a description of the configuration options :